Major Groups > Gilled Mushrooms > Dark-Spored > Agaricus > Agaricus nanaugustus

 Description:

-Ecology: Saprobic; growing gregariously under Norway spruce, blue spruce, and other trees, including oaks; summer and fall; known from Illinois to Pennsylvania; possibly distributed throughout eastern North America.
-The illustrated and described collection is from Illinois.
+Ecology: Saprobic; growing gregariously under Norway spruce, blue spruce, and other trees, including oaks, primarily in urban settings; summer and fall; originally described from Pennsylvania (Kerrigan 2016); possibly distributed throughout eastern North America.
+The illustrated and described collections are from Illinois and New York.

-Cap: 5–19 cm; convex at first, becoming broadly convex or nearly flat; dry; radially fibrillose when young but soon becoming scaly with orangish brown to golden brown, fibrillose scales over a pale golden surface; the margin not lined, yellowing when rubbed repeatedly.
+Cap: 5–19 cm; convex at first, becoming broadly convex or nearly flat; dry; when young brownish orange to orangish brown, and radially fibrillose; soon becoming scaly with orangish brown to golden brown, fibrillose scales over a pale golden or orangish surface; the margin not lined, yellowing when rubbed repeatedly.

-Gills: Free from the stem; close or crowded; short-gills frequent; pinkish when young, becoming dark brown with maturity; covered with a whitish partial veil when in the button stage.
+Gills: Free from the stem; close or crowded; short-gills frequent; pinkish when young, becoming dark brown with maturity; covered with a whitish, shaggy partial veil when in the button stage.

-Stem: 5–10 cm long; 1–2.5 cm thick; equal above a slightly swollen base; fibrillose to somewhat shaggy; with a thick, rubbery, white to yellowish ring; whitish; bruising slightly reddish brown; basal mycelium white.
+Stem: 5–10 cm long; 1–2.5 cm thick; equal above a slightly swollen base; fibrillose to somewhat shaggy, especially toward the base; with a thick, rubbery, white to yellowish ring; whitish; bruising slightly reddish brown; basal mycelium white.

 Flesh: White; firm; unchanging when sliced, or becoming yellowish to orangish.